 Find even more of Central Oregon’s public art scene at these great spots.

 - In Sisters, a new colorful mural graces the facade of a building of the town’s Hood Avenue Arts District, featuring an assortment of wildlife and wildflowers underneath the Three Sisters mountain peaks.
-It’s painted by Bend artists Kelly Rae Roberts and Katie Daisy.
-Roberts just opened Marigold & True, the boutique shop at the corner of West Hood Avenue and South Pine Street, which houses the mural.
+It’s painted by Bend artists Karen Eland and Katie Daisy and located at the boutique shop Marigold & True, owned by Kelly Rae Roberts.
 Daisy sells her nature-based illustrations through an online shop and also collaborated on a mural inside of Foxtail Bakeshop & Kitchen in Bend.
 Grab a bite in Sisters at Nourish, the food cart adjacent to Marigold & True, run by Roberts’ husband, John.

 - Prineville, the oldest city in Central Oregon, hosts a mural inspired by the whimsical “Oregon, Only Slightly Exaggerated” animations that depicts the state’s dramatic skies.
 Find the colorful mural, part of the Oregon Mural Trail, at Crooked River Brewing.
 Order a pint with your scratch-made pizza at the pub, or head to nearby Dillon’s Grill, noted for its creative burgers and tender barbecue.